 Sometimes when we spend too much time in a building we become immune to the odors that persist there.
 A dirty ventilation system can be a source of unpleasant odors and clients will certainly notice if your lobby smells bad.
-Dust, dander and other contaminants that accumulate on a daily basis can build-up in the ventilation system leave your lobby smelling stale.
+Dust, dander and other contaminants that accumulate on a daily basis can build up in the ventilation system and leave your lobby smelling stale.

 Regular dusting of surfaces (including high-surface areas) and daily cleaning can help mitigate this problem.
 If the smell persists, it may be time to call a professional to clean out your ducts.